BluuArc/MMSS-Server/TestCases.md

 ## Listing All Modules
 * **Method Tested:** `/module/list`
 * **Input:** Simple connection to the `/module/list` URL via the GET protocol.
 * **Output:** JSON string with array of modules, with the format of each module being based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 Array will be empty if no modules are available.
 ```
 [
     {
-        "isBeingListened":true,
-        "mainServerID":"123.456.789:8080",
+        "editor_info": {
+            "id": "4dminu53r",
+            "type": "user"
+        },
+        "name": "front door sensor",
+        "type": "sensormodule",
+        "id": "12345abcde",
+        "mainServerID": "127.0.0.1:8081",
+        "parameterData": [
+            0
+        ],
+        "isBeingListened": false
+    },
+    {
+        "editor_info": {
+            "id": "l33tgu4rd1an",
+            "type": "user"
+        },
+        "mainServerID": "127.0.0.1:8081",
+        "name": "front door lights",
+        "parameterData": [
+            1
+        ],
+        "id": "67890fghij",
+        "type": "interactivemodule",
+        "isBeingListened": true
+    },
+    {
+        "editor_info": {
+            "id": "12345abcde",
+            "type": "user"
+        },
+        "isBeingListened": false,
+        "mainServerID": "127.0.0.1:8081",
-        "name":"front door sensor",
+        "name": "front door sensor",
-        "parameterData":[0],
-        "id":"12345abcde",
-        "type":"sensormodule"
+        "parameterData": [
+            0
+        ],
+        "id": "s0m3m0dul3",
+        "type": "sensormodule"
     }
 ]
  ```
-* **Intended Action:** The method should list all the modules in all lists on the server.
+* **Intended Action:** The method should list all the modules on the server.

 ## Listing All Blacklisted Modules
 * **Method Tested:** `/module/list/blacklist`
 * **Input:** Simple connection to the `/module/list/blacklist` URL via the GET protocol.
 * **Output:** JSON string with array of modules, with the format of each module being based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 Array will be empty if no modules are available.
 ```
 [
     {
-        "isBeingListened":false,
-        "mainServerID":"123.456.789:8080",
+        "editor_info": {
+            "id": "4dminu53r",
+            "type": "user"
+        },
-        "name":"rear door sensor",
+        "name": "front door sensor",
-        "parameterData":[0],
-        "id":"67890fghij",
-        "type":"sensormodule"
+        "type": "sensormodule",
+        "id": "12345abcde",
+        "mainServerID": "127.0.0.1:8081",
+        "parameterData": [
+            0
+        ],
+        "isBeingListened": false
     }
 ]
  ```
-* **Intended Action:** The method should list all the blacklisted modules, if any exist.
+* **Intended Action:** The method should list all the blacklisted modules (i.e. where isBeingListened = false), if any exist.

 ## Listing All Blacklisted Modules of a Specific Type
 * **Method Tested:** `/module/list/blacklist/<type>`